TradingView vs NinjaTrader: Honest Comparison (2026)

 Is NinjaTrader really free?

 NinjaTrader’s platform software has a free tier with no monthly plan fee, but the full picture is more complex.
-The free plan charges higher commissions ($1.29 per side on standard futures), a $35/month inactivity fee if you log in without placing live trades in a 30-day period, and requires a funded brokerage account to unlock full features.
+The free plan charges higher commissions per futures trade, may apply an inactivity fee if you log in without placing live trades, and requires a funded brokerage account to unlock full features.
 For most traders the total cost of ownership on the free plan is higher than the headline suggests.
+Verify current fee terms at ninjatrader.com before opening an account.

 Can I use TradingView and NinjaTrader together?

 Yes — and NinjaTrader explicitly supports this combination.
-NinjaTrader’s platform page lists TradingView as a supported third-party tool integration and maintains an official connectivity guide updated March 2026.
+NinjaTrader’s platform page lists TradingView as a supported third-party tool integration and maintains an official connectivity guide.
 Use TradingView for chart analysis, market research, alerts, and multi-asset monitoring.
 Use NinjaTrader for futures execution with ATM strategies and the SuperDOM.
 Many active futures traders run both platforms simultaneously.

 Does NinjaTrader work on Mac?